 Row 1: A: Ch 13, turn, sc into the second ch from the hook and across – 12 scs

 (RS) Row 2: Ch 1, turn, sc 3 times into the first st, sc once into the next 10 sts, sc 3 times into the last st – 16 scs

 Rows 3 – 11: Ch 1, turn, sc into each st across – 16 scs

 Row 12: Ch 1, rotate and sc into the edge sc all the way around to the other edge, slip st into the first st – 34 scs

 Do not fasten off, continue to the handle.

 A: Turn, (you will be working down the side of the cup) slip st into the first 2 sts, ch 10, skip the next 6 scs, slip st into the next st, ch 1, turn, sc 7 times around the ch, hdc 4 times around the ch, sc 2 more times around the ch.

 Fasten off.
 Use the tail following the final sc on the handle to secure the top of the handle to the mug.

 Otherwise, weave in ends as you normally would.

-Row 1: B: With the front facing you (which is the side where all the scs from row 12 of the cup are facing up), sc into the top right st and across the next 15 sts – 16 scs
+Row 1: B: With the RS facing you (which is the side where all the scs from row 12 of the cup are facing up), pull up a loop in the top right st, ch 1, sc into the next 16 sts – 16 scs

 Row 2: Turn, ch 1, sc2tog the first two sts, sc across the next 12 sts, sc2tog the last two sts – 14 scs